ivan1229/webapp/README.md

-# BlackJack Game wriiten in ruby
+# BlackJack Game writen in ruby

 ## To run:
 1. bundle install